EPFL-TOP/lightsheet-live-tracking-tool/README.md

 ## Using `live-tracking-tool`

+You can use **`live-tracking-tool`** on your system by creating your own **microscope interface** and **tracking runner** loop.

 The **microscope interface** is responsible for retrieving images and linking the tracking output to your microscope’s control commands.
 You can find implementation examples in [`MicroscopeInterface.py`](tracking_tools/microscope_interface/MicroscopeInterface.py) and [`TrackingRunner.py`](tracking_tools/tracking_runner/TrackingRunner.py).

 Several implementations are already provided, including:
 - **Viventis LS1 implementation** – supports both **online** and **offline (simulated microscope)** tracking.
 - **General implementation** – for **offline** use.

 These examples can serve as templates for adapting the tracking tool to your own microscope system.
+> Only the "relative_move" function needs to be defined as such in the microscope interface.

 You can find a working example of the whole process [`example.py`](example.py).